open-tale/open-tale.github.io/_docs/05-challenges.md

 * For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1m;

-* For long-range attacks (bows, slingshots, shurikens), there is a maximum distance allowed between the character and the target.
-Such distance is equal to the obtained score on the roll.
+* For long-range attacks (bows, slingshots, shurikens), the maximum distance allowed between the character and the target is 10 + Dexterity, in meters.

 #### Damage regarding the number of targets